 "The Revolution of 1848, not less than many of its predecessors, has had strange bedfellows and successors.
 The very people who put it down have become, as Karl Marx used to say, its testamentary executors.
-Louis Napoleon had to create an independent and united Italy, Bismarck had to revolutionise Germany and to restore Hungarian independence, and the English manufacturers had to enact the People's Charter.
+Louis Napoleon had to create an independent and united Italy, Bismarck had to revolutionise Germany and to restore Hungarian independence, and the English manufacturers had to en-